Pair combination spin: A pair spin which includes one or more changes of foot or position during the spin.

-Presentation mark: The second of two marks awarded when judging singles, pairs, and precision team short and free skating programs, original set pattern dances, and original dances, based primarily on the choreography of the program and the quality of its presentation.
+Presentation mark: The second of two marks awarded using the 6.0 system when judging singles, pairs, and synchronized team short and free skating programs, original set pattern dances, and original dances, based primarily on the choreography of the program and the quality of its presentation.

 Progressive steps: Steps in the same direction as the overall motion of the pattern.